bashfulrobot/desktoperator/STRUCTURE.md

 3. Place group variables in `inventory/group_vars/`
 4. Place host variables in `inventory/host_vars/`
 5. Keep roles in the `roles/` directory
+6. For application roles, nest under `roles/apps/<app-name>/`
+7. Use `include_role` to include nested roles, not `import_tasks`
-6. Document changes in this file if structure changes
+8. Document changes in this file if structure changes

 ## References